alaub81/shelly/README.md

 3. **Debug Logging**:
    - When `DEBUG_LOG` is enabled, the script logs detailed messages for easier troubleshooting.

-### Functions Overview

-- `logger(message, prefix)`: Logs messages to the console if `DEBUG_LOG` is enabled.
-- `startTimer()`: Starts a timer that will turn off the switch after `IDLE_TIMEOUT` minutes if the power remains below `POWER_THRESHOLD`.
-- `clearTimer()`: Clears the active timer, if any.
-- **Event Handler**: Responds to Shelly switch events to start or stop the timer based on power updates and switch toggles.

-This script is efficient for automating power management tasks, ensuring devices only stay on while actively consuming power above a specified level.

 ### Example Usage

 To use the script with a power threshold of 5 watts, an idle timeout of 10 minutes, and debug logging enabled, set up `CONFIG` as follows: